timbenniks/tdf2016/readme.md

 * Fullscreen mode for big screens like televisions and projectors.

 Todo:
+* rest day screen doesn't load at the moment, debug needed.
 * Tomorrow screen
 * Use node-schedule for automatic view switching
 * Time trial progress tracking